Mazarrón FC: History

 Mazarrón FC was founded on 2 August 2010 as a replacement to dissolved Mazarrón CF, with former player José Miguel Rodríguez becoming the team's president.
 Initially taking the place of CFS El Progreso, the club spent their first two seasons in the Regional Preferente, the first tier of regional football (fifth tier), before suffering relegation to Primera Regional.

 After two seasons in the sixth tier, Mazarrón returned to Preferente in 2016, promoting to Tercera División in 2018.
 In 2020, they reached the promotion play-offs after finishing fifth (the fourth, Real Murcia Imperial, was unavailable for promotion); it was subsequently knocked out by CF Lorca Deportiva, however.

+On 5 July 2023, Mazarrón reached an agreement with Real Murcia CF to become their second reserve team.
+The club finished first in the Preferente Autonómica, but was ineligible for promotion as Murcia Imperial remained in Tercera Federación; on 2 August 2024, the affiliation ended.